 - Enter your brainstormed list of keyword phrases into the top box - one phrase per line

-- Choose your match type on the left hand side (I recommend checking “exact” because that gives you the correct search volume numbers for each specific phrase)
+- Choose your match type on the left hand side (it is recommended to check “exact” because that gives the correct search volume numbers for each specific phrase)

 - Click search and view the “Keyword Ideas”